CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/item-distribution-and-cost-dimensions.md

     ![Manufacturing Orders](./media/item-distribution-and-cost-dimensions/bill-of-materials.png)

-### Pick Issues
+### Pick Order

-- Based on the Manufacturing Order, the dimensions are copied into the Pick Issue Document.
+- Based on the Manufacturing Order, the dimensions are copied into the Pick Order Document.

     ![Pick Issues](./media/item-distribution-and-cost-dimensions/pick-issues.png)